MicrosoftDocs/azure-docs/articles/iot-hub/quickstart-control-device-dotnet.md

 ---
 title: Quickstart - Control a device from Azure IoT Hub quickstart (.NET) | Microsoft Docs
 description: In this quickstart, you run two sample C# applications.
-One application is a back-end application that can remotely control devices connected to your hub.
+One application is a service application that can remotely control devices connected to your hub.
 The other application simulates a device connected to your hub that can be controlled remotely.
 author: robinsh
 manager: philmea
 ms.author: robinsh